Proposed Welsh justice system: Female prisoners

-In February 2023, a new report showed that women prisoners from south Wales are forced to carry out their sentences in England are living in poor conditions.
+In February 2023, a new report showed that women prisoners from south Wales are forced to carry out their sentences in England and are living in poor conditions.
 Family and friends of female prisoners, therefore, have to travel to England for visitations.
-Jenny Rathbone, MS for Cardiff Central and Chair of the Senedd’s Equality and Social Justice said that Committee said, “It’s traumatic for a child to have to go all that way to see their mother.
-Ideally, most women shouldn’t be going to prison at all, is my view.”
-On the devolution of the justice system, Jenny Rathbone added, “Ultimately we need to have the devolution of Justice to Wales – it’s a work in progress."
+Jenny Rathbone, MS for Cardiff Central and Chair of the Senedd's Equality and Social Justice Committee said, "Ultimately we need to have the devolution of Justice to Wales – it's a work in progress."

 Proposals for Welsh system

 The Silk Commission in 2014 recommended the following timetable of devolution;